 Williams designed Long Beach’s Roosevelt Naval Base in partnership with Adrian Wilson and Donald R. Warren, which opened for use in 1943 following the American entrance into World War II.
 Williams’ name was the one that stuck, and the base became attributed to his practice with time.
 With its dedication in 1942, the base was declared to be the “largest fleet operating base in the world.”

 After it was put into operation, Navy sailors came to Long Beach from throughout the country to serve on Roosevelt Base and to transfer ships.
 Many of these sailors were from the mid-west, and they gained such a love of Long Beach’s pleasant weather and abundant work opportunities, that they returned after the war with their families.
-This massive influx of new residents following the war as a result of the city’s Navy presence led to Long Beach’s reputation as “Iowa by the Sea.”
+This massive influx of new residents from its early beginnings as Willmore City up to the result of the city’s Navy presence led to Long Beach’s reputation as “Iowa by the Sea.”
 Long Beach gained a nationwide reputation as a Navy town, which was abruptly abandoned when the base was scheduled for closure in 1993.

 Following years of debate over its architectural significance and environmental security, the base was ultimately demolished in 1998.
 In a settlement, the Port of Long Beach provided funds to establish the Long Beach Navy Memorial Heritage Association in its honor, which today is managed by the Long Beach Community Foundation.
 The Navy Trust provides funding to projects which promote Long Beach’s naval heritage, projects which honor the contribution of Paul R. Williams, or other historic preservation projects which provide a community benefit to the residents of Long Beach.